PatrickJS/PatrickJS-starter/README.md

   * No, please visit [Is Angular 2 Ready Yet?](http://splintercode.github.io/is-angular-2-ready/) website.
 * How do I start the app when I get `EACCES` and `EADDRINUSE` errors?
   * The `EADDRINUSE` error means the port `3000` is currently being used and `EACCES` is lack of permission for webpack to build files to `./__build__/`
+* Why am I getting lots of warnings when starting the repo?
+  * You need to run `tsd install` this happens when tsd didn't install correctly or at all

 # Support, Questions, or Feedback